nickrobin/robot-code-challenge/README.md

+## Running the program

+Download or clone the repository and navigate to the directory you saved it in.

+From the command line, run `node index.js` to execute against the given input.txt file.

+Optionally, pass a parameter for a different path to an input file to run the program against that file e.g. `node index.js pathToFile.txt`

 ## Introduction

 You will write a program that navigates a imaginary robotic hoover (much like a [Roomba](https://en.wikipedia.org/wiki/Roomba)) through an equally imaginary room based on: